ikailo/Agience/protocols/draft-communication-example-v1.md

  - Bob's main topic is `"bb:bob/main"`

 - Alice's agent, Astra, is assigned to the topic `"aa:alice/main"`.
+- Bob's agent, Delta, is assigned to the topic `"aa:bob/main"`.

 Bob has published two topics related to his calendar:
   - `bob/calendar/events/add | Add events to Bob's calendar.`